 Yields of many crops could be increased if photosynthesis could be engineered to become more efficient.
-The plant carbon-fixing enzyme Rubisco (ribulose bisphosphate carboxylase/oxygenase) has poor kinetic properties with regard to its reaction with CO2, and also reacts with O2, leading to the wasteful process of photorespiration.
+Our lab’s focus is on the plant carbon-fixing enzyme Rubisco (ribulose bisphosphate carboxylase/oxygenase).
+Supplying more CO2 to Rubisco has potential to improve carbon fixation.
+Furthermore, Rubisco's poor kinetic properties could potentially be improved through genetic engineering.

-One possible way to enhance carbon fixation by Rubisco is to surround the enzyme with CO2, a strategy that has evolved in cyanobacteria (1).
-These microorganisms contain microcompartments named carboxysomes that encapsulate Rubisco in a protein shell and contain an enzyme, carbonic anhydrase (CA), which converts bicarbonate ion to CO2.
-A typical microcompartment is 100-200 nm in size, with a 3-4 nm proteinaceous shell.
+One possible way to enhance carbon fixation by Rubisco is to surround the enzyme with CO2, a strategy that has evolved in cyanobacteria.
+These microorganisms contain microcompartments named carboxysomes that encapsulate Rubisco in a protein shell and contain an enzyme, carbonic anhydrase (CA), which converts bicarbonate to CO2.
+A typical microcompartment is 100-200 nm in size.

 Image: Punctate loci obtained by expression and chloroplast targeting of multiple carboxysomal proteins